Jeremiah-Hawley/Vibate/README.md

 1) should be on top of .card files
 ## have a search function, for specific cards, solves the "backfiles problem"
 ## have dropbox support
 many options for implimentation, couldhave users input a path to the directory, or maybe there's a crate for that?
+I think i'll go with the path
 ## be able to parse existing docx files and split them into .card files